ishug86/analytics-splunk-app/Blog.md

 ## Topic: Separation of duties in the Code Commits with your pipeline

-Most of the pipelines with Jenkins today are built using Jenkins shared of libraries.
-These shared libraries provide huge amount of power to the users of the libs as well as to the administrators of these libs.
+Most of the pipelines with Jenkins today are built using [Jenkins shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) .
+These shared libraries provide huge amount of power to the users as well as to the administrators of these libs.

 Jenkinsfiles are best when they are used for configuration and defining the stages of a pipeline only, while the real core logic of implementing those steps resides in a shared set of libraries.

 If you are a pipeline admin in your team or company, you can define a lot of controls in your shared set of libraries and provide a huge flexibility to the users at the same time.

-One of the common problems which is prevalent in software development is committing the bad/unwanted/malicious code in git repository by surpassing the approval process.
+One of the common problems which is prevalent in software development community is committing the bad/unwanted/malicious code in git repository by surpassing the approval process.
 Even while a git repository can be secured by setting up the right controls in the git settings, a user with higher git privileges can always commit code intentionally or unintentionally to the release/master branch.

 In such event, shared libraries can be used to catch such commits, flag the build and take other actions for example notify the user and his superior.
 So that the team can take appropriate decisions like reverting the commit or fixing the permissions on their git repositories.